-The baseline energy model for the purposes of the SRP Business Solutions New Construction Program follows the modeling guidelines set forth in ASHRAE 90.1-2013 Appendix G or industry code practice, where standard does not apply.
-Only energy savings achieved above this baseline level will be eligible to receive rebates assuming that energy savings attributed to the whole building design exceed code by 10%.
+The baseline energy model for the purposes of the SRP Business Solutions New Construction Program follows the modeling guidelines set forth in ASHRAE Standard 90.1-2016 Appendix G, PRM or industry code practice, where standard does not apply.
+Only energy savings achieved beyond ASHRAE Standard 90.1-2016, PRM will be eligible to receive rebates assuming the whole building design performance exceeds code by 10%.
 If the whole building design does not exceed this standard by 10%, no rebates will be provided.
 This concept is illustrated in Figure 5.1.